Recent Updates Subscribed Calendar About This Website Tamagotchi.co.cc! Previous Previous

 Tell a Friend

-Here are some pictures of the one I currently own:
+Pictures of the one I own:

 tamagotchis